torebutlin/cued_datalogger/docs/DEVELOPER_NOTES.md

 ### 2.4 Import / export
 Not implemented yet.

+There will be options for importing and exporting from:

+* `.mat` files from the old Datalogger

+* CSV, Excel, spreadsheet, text files etc

+* Any custom file types (eg. George Stoppani)

+* `.wav`, `.mp3` and other audio filetypes.

 ### 2.5 History Tree
 Not implemented yet.

+There will be some exciting and ideally simple way of undoing operations, perhaps using a PhotoShop/GIMP-style history tree that stores what operations have been performed and offers the ability to revert back to a specific point.

 ## 3. Datalogger: Acquisition module